What does the law say about electric bicycles?

 For safe and compliant use of e-bikes, it is crucial to know the mandatory and recommended equipment.

-Mandatory electric bike equipment: The law requires several types of safety equipment for electric bikes, such as:
+Mandatory equipment for electric bikes: The law requires several types of safety equipment for electric bikes, such as:

 - front and rear lights , to ensure good visibility day and night;